Britain's Prince Andrew accepts police apology after confrontation

 Police shouted at the 53-year-old prince, fifth in line to the throne, to "put your hands up and get on the ground", the Sunday Express newspaper said, citing an unnamed royal source.

-The officers had apparently failed to recognise the prince, who was strolling the grounds in broad daylight in the late afternoon after attending an event in London on Wednesday.
+The officers had apparently failed to recognize the prince, who was strolling the grounds in broad daylight in the late afternoon after attending an event in London on Wednesday.

 In a statement, Prince Andrew said: "The police have a difficult job to do balancing security for the royal family and deterring intruders, and sometimes they get it wrong.